limjiechao/canvas-gallery/README.md

 ## Clear all tags

-- Get image ID from `dataset-index’s set on image title
+- Get image ID from `dataset-index` set on image title
 - Update tagged image by ID from database
 - Saves to database and re-renders